-Grade Placement: 9-10 BIO GPA Level: 2 Credit: 1 TEA code: 03010200 Prerequisite: None
+Grade Placement: 9-10 BIO

 Students will learn the fundamental principles of biology from a molecular to a cellular to an organism level.
 This will include studies of cell structure and function, genetics, evolution, a taxonomic survey of the kingdoms, microorganisms, plants, invertebrates, and human biology.